 - Frequency 7/90: This program is no joke when it comes to commitment.
 You are exercising 7 days a week, and most videos are 90 minutes long.
 In my opinion, these could be shortened to 60 minutes long and still provide the same value.
 Also, I know very few people who are willing to exercise every day of their lives, BUT I guess that is what the X in Extreme stands for.

 - Expectations vs Results: Any program that promises to completely revamp your body in 90 days, is simply not obeying by human physiological and nutritional requirements.
 Period.
-Don’t fall for the 90 day transformation statement, because the reality is that our bodies need much longer (sometimes years) to burn fat and build muscle naturally.
+Our bodies need much longer (sometimes years) to burn fat and build muscle naturally so don't get discouraged if you don't do a full 180 degree change in 90 days.
 Of course, it all depends on your starting point.
 But let’s be real, this program is targeted to beginners and intermediate, normal people, not professional athletes looking to cut down on that last 1% of body fat.
 My point is, set realistic expectations for yourself and don't think that in fitness there are natural shortcuts you can take.

-(If you are looking for the best hybrid exercise and yoga mat please check us out at https://fitfiera.com/)
+If you do plan on starting the program, please consider reviewing the "Equipment Required to Complete The Workouts" listed above, as it helps support this blog. (f you are looking for the best hybrid exercise and yoga mat please check us out at https://fitfiera.com/

 All things considered; this is a really challenging workout program that will kick your behind unless you are already in peak shape.
 The videos are very entertaining and motivating which is a must for any at home workout program.
 Depending on your focus, you can build muscle, lose fat, gain flexibility, and find out a few things about yourself that will allow you to transition to whatever discipline you desire with ease.
-That being said, if you do decide to take on this journey, understand that no miracles will happen in 90 days, and that fitness is a long-term commitment with no shortcuts.
-Dedication, proper form, and nutrition are the keys to drive change and move closer to your goals.
+That being said, please remember that fitness is a long-term commitment with no shortcuts.
+Dedication, proper form, nutrition and sleep are the keys to drive change and move closer to your goals.